It's a Sin (TV series): Release and reception

-Reception

 Ratings

 The first episode was watched live by 1.6 million viewers on Channel 4, a benchmark for a drama launch previously hit a year earlier by Deadwater Fell.
 It was the network's best-performing drama among young viewers (16–34) in three years.
 Catch-up views hit 2.5 million within three days of the live broadcast.

 Channel 4 revealed on 4 February that the series had gained 6.5 million views on All 4 thus far, giving the streaming service its highest monthly figures to date for January, nearly doubling the previous figure.
 The series became the third biggest on the platform to date and its "most binged new series ever"; the first episode was the platform's biggest drama launch on record.
 By 1 March, this number had gone up to 18.9 million.

 Official ratings are taken from BARB, utilising the four-screen dashboard which includes viewers who watched the programme on laptops, smartphones, and tablets.
 Pre-transmission data is included for all episodes other than episode 1 as the full box-set of the series was released on All 4 after the transmission of Episode 1 on Channel 4.